 On the other hand, the fact that the complement of the verb agrees in number with the verb does not imply it is the subject; not only for all the reasons provided in section 2, but also because under certain circumstances -again, as in other quirky Case configurations- it fails to trigger agreement.
-Consider the sentence in (34).
+Consider the sentence in (36).

-(34) se les envió (a los enfermos) todas las medicinas que necesitaban SE 3pD sent.3s (DOM the sick.people) all the medicines that needed.they Sick people were sent all the medicines they needed
+(36) se les envió (a los enfermos) todas las medicinas que necesitaban SE 3pD sent.3s (DOM the sick.people) all the medicines that needed.3pl Sick people were sent all the medicines they needed

-What is interesting about (34) is the fact that Tense does not agree with any of the internal objects, neither with the goal (sick people), nor with the theme (all the medicines).
+What is interesting about (36) is the fact that Tense does not agree with any of the internal objects, neither with the goal (sick people), nor with the theme (all the medicines).
 The verb appears in a default 3rd singular despite the fact that the DO is plural.
-If the theme were the subject it would obligatorily trigger agreement in (34), as it does in analytic passives (35).
+16 If the theme were the subject it would obligatorily trigger agreement in (36), as it does in analytic passives (37), including post-verbal subjects (37b).

-(35) las medicinas les fueron enviadas (a los enfermos) the medicines 3pD were sent (DOM the sick.people) 'Sick people were sent medicines'
+- (37) a. las medicinas les fueron enviadas (a los enfermos) the medicines 3pD were sent (DOM the sick.people) 'Sick people were sent medicines' - b. les fueron enviadas (a los enfermos) las medicinas 3pD were sent (DOM the sick.people) the medicines 'Sick people were sent medicines'

 Again, this is a strong indication that the issue in passive SE constructions is not about being transitive, not even about the [-DOM] object to require some feature checked, but about T's ability to check its number agreement, left unchecked by its subject SE, with some proximate element, not necessarily the theme (see also sec.
 2.5).
-In (34), the subject position is filled by SE and number agreement is still available.
+In (36), the subject position is filled by SE and number agreement is still available.
 The theme is of the right type to check that agreement, but the goal, being closer to T, blocks that relation.
 Being a transitive construction, the theme is in its regular position and does not need to agree with T to check its features.
-Consequently, no agreement is realized, but the sentence is grammatical (see, for instance, D'Alessandro 2003; Sigurðsson & Holmberg 2008; and references therein for a similar situation in other quirky subject configurations, and experiencer intervention in Torrego 1996).
+Consequently, no agreement is realized, but the sentence is grammatical (see, for instance, D'Alessandro 2003; Sigurðsson & Holmberg 2008; and references